0x1un/dell-5559/README.md

 # Supported Versions

-`config.plist` has a seperate version for Sierra/High Sierra and Mojave.
+`config.plist` is for Mojave.

 # What works (and what doesn't)

-* Microphone (webcam/mic commbo, but no webcam)
+* Microphone (webcam/mic combo, but no webcam)
 * Bluetooth (Intel card still present, so no wifi)
 * Display brightness (buttons do not)
-* IGPU *NOTE: This computer has 64mb so no need to use kext patch*
+* IGPU *NOTE: This computer has 64mb so no need to use any patching.*
 * Sleep
 * Touchscreen *NOTE: Completely independent of the OS. macOS does not natively support multi-touch*
 * Touchpad/Trackpad with all gestures
-* Speakers *Note: Install VoodooHDA into Clover to prevent output reset on reboot*
+* Speakers *Note: Use BoomAudio or eqMac to eliminate flat sound.*
 * USB 3 and 2

 # Persistent Bugs